 I learned the importance of knowing when to plant the hard way.
-When I first started gardening, my garden REALLY STRUGGLED.
-Seeds would sprout and grow, but then temperatures would climb (or fall) and the plants would die before harvest time.
+When I first started gardening, my garden was REALLY struggling.
+Seeds would sprout and grow, but temperatures would climb (or fall), and the plants would die before harvest.

 It took time to realize that although the soil was good and I was watering, my timing was wrong.
 Knowing where to look for accurate planting information was difficult.
-However, once I found and started using a planting guide meant for my area, I began having successful harvests.
+However, I began having successful harvests once I found and started using a planting guide meant for my area.

 Why do I need a planting calendar to tell me when to plant?